Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof of

 The matroid $M_3$ merely contains $e_1,e_2,e_3$.
-Without loss of generality we assume that the triple $t=\{e_1,e_2,e_3\}$ are independent in $O$.
+Without loss of generality we assume that the triple $t=\{e_1,e_2,e_3\}$ is independent in $O$.
 (Otherwise, all triples in $O$ are dependent, which can trivially be simulated.)
-We first add a line at infinity, on which no $e_1$, $e_2$ or $e_3$ lies.
+We first add a line at infinity, on which none of $e_1$, $e_2$ or $e_3$ lies.
 We can assume that $t$ is oriented correctly in any representation of $M_3$, as otherwise, we can just reflect the representation and get a correct representation.
 Therefore, $M_3$ satisfies the induction hypothesis.

-Now, let us assume that we already constructed $M_{i-1}$.
+Now, let us assume that we have already constructed $M_{i-1}$.
 We construct $M_i$ from $M_{i-1}$, by adding the element $e = e_i$ from $O$.
 Furthermore, for each triple $t = \{a,b,e\} \subset E_i$, we need to ensure that $t$ is oriented correctly.
-In case that $\chi(t) = 0$, we can encode this into $M_i$ directly by specifying that $(a,b,e)$ forms a rank-$2$ dependent set.
+In case that $\chi(t) = 0$, we can encode this directly by specifying that $\{a,b,e\}$ forms a rank-$2$ dependent set in the matroid $M_i$.
 Thus it remains to consider the case $\chi(t)\neq 0$.
-Let $t' = \{a,b,c\} \subset E_{i-1}$ such that $\chi(t' ) \neq 0$.
+Let $t' = \{a,b,c\} \subseteq E_{i-1}$ be such that $\chi(t' ) \neq 0$.
 Note that such a triple $t'$ must exists, as otherwise all points of $E_i$ lie on a common line.
 This would be a contradiction to the fact that $M_3$ is formed by an independent triple.
-Using the orientation of $t'$ we add a small constant number of helper points and we will enforce the correct orientation of $t$ in $M_i$ as well.
+Using the orientation of $t'$, we add a small constant number of helper points and we will enforce the correct orientation of $t$ in $M_i$ as well.
 Thus it remains to show the following lemma, where we use the notion of a free set of helper points defined in \Cref{sec:Arithmetic}. \begin{lemma} Given the independent triple $t' = \{a,b,c\}$ in a matroid $M$ and another point $e$, we can enforce that in any valid representation of $M$, the triple $t = \{a,b,e\}$ is oriented identically to $t'$, or that it is oriented opposite to $t'$.
 We do this by adding a constant number of helper points to $M$.
 Furthermore, this set of helper points is free. \end{lemma}

 \begin{proof} This construction goes in essentially two steps.
 First, we show how we can enforce an element $x$ on the line $\ell = \ell(a,b)$ to be on the same side of $a$ as $b$.